-Being Project Manager is a diverse challenge, and that’s just the way I like it.
+Bachelor of Arts (Psychology)The job of MicroBlitz Project Manager is a diverse challenge, and that’s just the way I like it.
 Not only do I oversee project development and rollout, I also nurture partner networks, develop training opportunities, liaise with funding bodies and sponsors, and represent MicroBlitz in various forums.
-My role even extends beyond MicroBlitz – I’m here to advocate citizen science in a broader sense for UWA, too.
+My role even extends beyond MicroBlitz – I’m here to advocate citizen science in a broader sense too.

 Winthrop Professor BSc PhD FSB PhDAs Pro-Vice Chancellor and Executive Dean of Science at UWA, I have a strategic role to play within the MicroBlitz team, not least in terms of raising the profile of the project and communicating the objectives and benefits of our research to a broad audience.
 But as a scientist, I also have a keen interest and involvement in the research itself, focusing on the analysis of the data we uncover.